jagrvargen/holbertonschool-low_level_programming/0x0B-more_malloc_free/README.md

 2. _calloc - Allocates memory for an array of size nmemb, using malloc, and returns a pointer to the allocated memory.
 Sets memory to 0.

 3. array_range - Creates an array of integers.

+4. _realloc -  Reallocates a memory block from original size to new size  using malloc and free.